-Raw cabbage has been known from antiquity as a remedy for drunkenness.
-Eating cabbage with vinegar before a drinking bout and after a feast would prevent one from feeling too strongly the effects of the wine or beer.
+Raw cabbage has been known from antiquity as a remedy for drunkenness and eating cabbage with vinegar before a drinking bout and after a feast would prevent one from feeling too strongly the effects of the wine or beer.

 Pliny, the Roman naturalist, thought the best cabbages were those tiny heads that grow on the stalk after the original big head is picked.
 Gardeners who leave the cabbage stalk in the ground usually find these a few weeks later.

-Combine first 3 ingredients.
+Combine the first 3 ingredients.
 Chill until ready to serve.
 Then add nuts, toss and serve.